Exact and Approximate MCMC for Doubly-intractable Probabilistic Graphical Models Leveraging the Underlying Independence Model: Exact mcmc using an unbiased estimate of the likelihood

 Under very mild conditions, this estimator has finite variance \citep[][Proposition 3.2]{chen2024likelihood}.
 Moreover, sampling $\y \sim p(\cdot;\phi)$ can be done in batches since $\phi$ represents the independence model.
 With independent copies of $\widetilde{T}$, define for $r = 0, 1, \ldots,$

 Next, we can define the estimator:

-Suppose $U_{r,k}$ is independent of $R$.
-By definition, $\E(U_{r,k}) = (1 - \nu \mu)^k$.
+Suppose $U_{R,k}$ is independent of $R$.
+By definition, $\E(U_{R,k}) = (1 - \nu \mu)^k$.
 Thus,

 This expectation is well-defined if $\E(|T|)$ exists.
 Two conditions ensure this.
 First, $a_k = \sup_{r \geq k} \E [|U_{r,k}|] < \infty$, and second, $\sum_{k=0}^\infty |\gamma_k| a_k < \infty$.
 We next show these conditions are true under mild assumptions. \begin{proposition} Suppose $\nu$ is such that $\E|1 - \nu \widetilde{T}|< 1$.
-Then $\E(|T|)$ is finite. \end{proposition} All technical proofs can be found in the Supplement.
-The development till this point is similar to other sum-based estimators of smooth functions such as \citet{lyne2015russian} and \citet{chopin2024towards}.
+Then $\E(|T|)$ is finite. \end{proposition} All technical proofs can be found in Supplementary Section~\ref{sec:supp_proofs}. { As mentioned at the beginning of the section,} the development {until} this point is similar to other sum-based estimators of smooth functions such as \citet{lyne2015russian} and \citet{chopin2024towards}.
 For these estimators, a point of expansion of the infinite series is required, which is a tuning parameter for the method.
 The key difference between the proposed method and those previous approaches is that we expand $(1 - x)^{-n}$ around 0 where $x = (1 - \nu \mu)$.
-The parameter $\nu$ plays the same role in our case.
-These methods typically assume an unbiased estimator of $\mu$ is readily available, and often use expensive sequential Monte Carlo techniques to construct such estimators.
+The parameter $\nu$ plays the same role in our case. { Moreover,} these methods typically assume an unbiased estimator of $\mu$ is readily available, and often use expensive sequential Monte Carlo techniques to construct such estimators.
 Here, we explicitly provide a finite-variance estimator which can be constructed avoiding sequential samplers altogether.
-Additionally, \citet[][Proposition 3.4]{chen2024likelihood} show that to obtain reliable estimates of $\mu$, the number of importance samples $N$ for sparse high-dimensional PEGMs needs to scale as: $N = O(\log p)$, reflecting a modest computational demand for our approach.
+Additionally, \citet[][Proposition 3.4]{chen2024likelihood} show that to obtain reliable estimates of $\mu$, the number of importance samples $N$ for sparse high-dimensional PEGMs needs to scale as: { $N = O(p)$}, reflecting a modest computational demand for our approach.